 1. Arrange A Centralised System In Place

 When managing multiple clients, a simple to-do list may no longer be sufficient.
 In these digital times, finding a tool for managing anything and everything is a piece of cake.
-Therefore, utilize tools such as project management software, calendars, and time-tracking apps to keep everything organized and on track.
+Therefore, utilize tools such as project management software, billing software, calendars, and time-tracking apps to keep everything organized and on track.
 You can leverage tools like an online invoice generator from Refrens – to keep all your invoices in one place; lead management software, and so forth!

 Make sure you regularly evaluate and update your tools to ensure that they continue to meet your needs and support your freelance business with changing times.